The Worst Witch: Television film

 In 1986, the first book in the series was converted to a made-for-television film on ITV starring Fairuza Balk, Tim Curry, Diana Rigg, and Charlotte Rae.
 Though a British film, it also aired in the USA on HBO.
 The film followed the plot of the first book of the series, portraying the incidents of Mildred turning herself invisible and turning Ethel into a pig, Miss Cackle's evil twin sister Agatha plotting to take over the school, and the Grand Wizard viewing the Halloween Broomstick formation (sabotaged by Ethel's faulty broom she lent to Mildred).
 It was shot at St. Michael's College in Tenbury Wells.
 This holiday special later aired on the Disney Channel every year for Halloween until the late 1990s.
 Its opening song, "Growing Up Isn't Easy", was sung by Bonnie Langford; its music was composed by Charles Strouse and its lyrics were written by Don Black.
 Their other musical number was "Anything Can Happen on Halloween", sung by Tim Curry.
 Denis King composed its incidental music score and also wrote the song "My Little School".

 Television series (1998–2001)

-The Worst Witch, a TV series based on the books, starring Georgina Sherrington and Felicity Jones as Mildred Hubble and Ethel Hallow respectively, was broadcast from 1998 to 2001.
+The Worst Witch, a TV series based on the books, starring Georgina Sherrington and Felicity Jones as Mildred Hubble and Ethel Hallow respectively.
+Jones left the role after season two and was replaced by Katy Allen.
+The series was broadcast from 1998 to 2001.
 It was shot in Montreal, London and Cardiff.
 The series is mostly shot in studio in London, with some episodes filmed in Montreal, Quebec, Canada.
 The exteriors of Cackle's Academy used Castell Coch, a castle located near Cardiff.
 The courtyard was filmed at Loseley Park, near Guildford.
 Inside the school (Great Hall, classrooms etc.) was filmed at Twickenham Studios.